This post is sponsored by Cars.com. All thoughts and opinions are my own.

 No gas guzzlers over here!
 I wanted something with great fuel economy.
 Paying another mortgage in gas is not my idea of a good time.
 Make sure you consider this when making your purchase.

 Choosing the right family vehicle can be super easy when you are informed and you do your research.
-Don’t overspend but get something you will enjoy.
+Don’t overspend but get something you will enjoy and will last you for years to come.